 Enabled: This setting will shorten or skip of the items checked during POST.
 Disabled: Normal POST.

 First /Second/Third/Other Boot Device: The BIOS attempts to load the operating system from the devices in the sequence selected in these items.
 The choice: Floppy, LS120, HDD, SCSI, CDROM, Disabled.

 Swap Floppy Drive: This will swap your physical drive letters A & B if you are using two floppy disks.
-The default is Disabled.

-Enabled: Floppy A & B will be swapped under the O/S.

-Disabled: Floppy A & B will be not swapped.
+The default is Disabled.Enabled: Floppy A & B will be swapped under the O/S.Disabled: Floppy A & B will be not swapped.

 Boot Up Floppy Seek: During Power-On-Self-Test (POST), BIOS will determine if the floppy disk drive installed is 40 or 80 tracks.
 Only 360K type is 40 tracks while 760K, 1.2MB and 1.44MB are all 80 tracks.
 The default is Enabled.

-Enabled: The BIOS will search the floppy disk drive to determine if it is 40 or 80 tracks.
+Enabled: The BIOS will search the floppy disk drive to determine if it is 40 or

-Disabled: The BIOS will not search for the type of floppy disk drive by track number.

-Note: BIOS can not tell the difference between 720K, 1.2MB and 1.44MB drive types as they are all 80 tracks.
+- Enabled: The BIOS will search the floppy disk drive to determine if it is 40 or 80 tracks. - Disabled: The BIOS will not search for the type of floppy disk drive by track number. - Note: BIOS can not tell the difference between 720K, 1.2MB and 1.44MB drive types as they are all 80 tracks.